 7. Superficial Charm & Powers of Persuasion

-Sociopaths can be charming, cunning, and highly persuasive people who can easily get people to like them, agree with them, and help them out.
-These charms are superficial in nature, and tend to wear off the more often a person has to interact with them, like when you start dating a sociopath and they drop the charm now that they “have you.”4,5
+Sociopaths can be charming, cunning, and highly persuasive people who easily get people to like, agree with, and help them.
+These traits are superficial in nature and tend to wear off the more often a person has to interact with them.
+For example, you start dating a sociopath and they drop the charm now that they “have you.”4,5

 8. Broken Moral Compass or Limited Conscience

-They may knowingly act in ways that harm other people by lying, stealing, or taking advantage of them.
-While some sociopaths do feel a twinge of regret afterwards, it is usually not enough to stop them from doing the same thing to someone in the future.4,5
+Sociopathic individuals do not have a working moral compass and show limited regret when they’ve made a bad choice or harmed someone else.
+This limited ability to empathize or feel remorse shows up in a number of ways.
+Sociopaths may knowingly act in ways that harm other people by lying, stealing, or taking advantage of them.
+While some sociopaths do feel a twinge of regret afterward, it is usually not enough to stop them from doing the same thing in the future.4,5

 9. Few Close Bonds or Relationships